JoseCaliz/ds4a_project_dash/README.md

 ## Hybrid model for Crime Probability Estimation

-The Hybrid model for Crime Probability Estimation is based on Time Series forecasting using Prophet (https://facebook.github.io/prophet/) and probability estimation using Multinomial Naive Bayes (https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).
+The Hybrid model for Crime Probability Estimation is based on Time Series forecasting using Prophet (https://facebook.github.io/prophet/), XGBoost, and probability estimation using Multinomial Naive Bayes (https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).
 Training procedure and evaluation details can be found in `models` folder.
 In that folder, you will also find experiments performed with Kernel Density Estimation, although it was not used in the final model.

 ## Web App